 Gross income earned by the customer will be $20.32 per hour

-A planning meeting is held with the VR counselor, customer, and Work Experience specialist to complete the VR1601, Work Experience Plan and Placement Report.
+A planning meeting is held with the VR counselor, customer, Work Experience specialist, and any circle of supports to complete the VR1601, Work Experience Plan and Placement Report.
+This meeting may be completed remotely; for more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 Work Experience Placement must meet the following criteria outlined on the VR1601, Work Experience Plan and Placement Report: